libis/rdm-integration/cache_design.md

 - TTLs: memo has none (decided — rehash cost of TB-scale files dwarfs storage;
   see §4.1; GC per §4.6 handles hygiene). jobstate 48 h? response cache duration?
-GC cadence — monthly? — and scheduler shape (in-app ticker vs. host cron + admin endpoint)?
+GC cadence: weekly (decided, §4.6 — with the 7-day age margin, max garbage lifetime ~2 weeks); storage sweep runs as the standalone script from host cron (decided); in-app memo GC scheduler shape (ticker vs. cron + admin endpoint) still open?
+- GC deletion mechanics (§4.6): boto3 in the script (a) vs. upstream `minAge` cleanStorage param (b) — and is 7 days the right margin?
+Recommendation in §4.6: (a) report-only first, (b) in parallel.
 - Should the transfer job also drop the dataset lock during the pure-streaming phase (only lock for flush)?
 Would unblock parallel hash jobs entirely, but needs thought re: concurrent submits of the same file.